 Despite an almost maddening turnover in managers and top talent, the Cubs managed to stay consistently at the top of the NL standings through the decade as they ran their streak of winning records to 14 and collected three more pennants—yet with no championships.
 Engorging hitting highlighted by Wilson’s 56 homers and 191 RBIs in 1930 gave way later to a Cubs team more dependent on solid pitching, with sterling contributions from Lon Warneke, Bill Lee and, briefly at decade’s end, a fragile yet effective Dizzy Dean.

-The Cubs sloughed through the early 1940s but caught lightning in a wartime bottle when they spiked to a NL pennant in 1945—losing out to Detroit in a wild, seven-game World Series that’s the Cubs’ last to date, with many since blaming their absence on a curse laid down by a local tavern owner who wasn’t allowed to bring his billy goat inside Wrigley.
+The Cubs sloughed through the early 1940s but caught lightning in a wartime bottle when they spiked to a NL pennant in 1945—losing out to Detroit in a wild, seven-game World Series that was the Cubs’ last for 71 years, with many since blaming their absence on a curse laid down by a local tavern owner who wasn’t allowed to bring his billy goat inside Wrigley.
 Any hex made its presence immediately felt, as the 1947 season began a run of 16 years without a winning season.

 Despite repeated losing, the decade didn’t lack for excitement at Wrigley Field.
 Three MVP awards were handed out to Cubs players: Hank Sauer in 1952 and, from 1958-59, shortstop Ernie Banks—the team’s first black player whose everlasting positive energy captivated the Wrigley faithful.
 On the mound, Bob Rush did all he could to patch together an otherwise woeful rotation.
 All in all, the Cubs could not escape the NL’s second division once during the decade.